Alc2110/Retail-POS-1/readme.md

 # Retail POS
 A toy application for a Retail Point of Sale (POS) system.
+It is not for professional use!!!
 Targets the .NET Framework version 4.6.1 using WinForms.
 It uses a client-server architecture and can be used on a local network.

 The server component is a Microsoft SQL Server database.
 A database is created on a server computer.
 SQL scripts to generate the table structure are included.